knoxy1106/LIN3046/README.md

 As for the Sound catergory, there are the use of consonance is recorded for 39 times.

 Lastly, the data of the Imagery group is out of expectance.
-The use of visual imagery is recorded for
+The use of visual and tactile imagery are recorded for 8 times and 1 times respectively.
+It is argued that visual imagery is sailent in convey the hip-hop culture - flexing.
+For example, in the line 片手に札束飲み込むHennessy from the song "I'm"T"", it visualizes the image of the rapper holding banknotes and a luxurious alcohol - Hennessy.

+Auditory imagery is slight different from onomatopoeia introduced ealirer.
+Auditory imagery could refer to a conversation, or a sound not conveyed through the onomatopoeia.
+For example, in the 人が聞いたら唖然としそう from the song "家庭の事情", 唖然 referring to an auditory imagery creates an image of silence.

 ## Contributors